 If you find this site helpful please click "like" here...

-This note is very useful when you are in 3/4 time signature because it fills the measure just like a whole note fills the measure in 4/4 time.
+This note is very useful when you are in 3/4 time signature because it fills the measure just like a whole note fills the measure in 4/4 or common time.

 The dotted quarter note is very common in music.
 Again, you are